Staypuff/GCDProject/Codebook.md

 From the 561 original variables, only the means and standard deviations were included per the requirements of the assignment.
 These variable names were adjusted to be easier to read and are listed below.
 Reference the CodeComments.txt file for specific changes.

-The following variables were added to the data set:
+The following variables were added to the new dataset (dataset.txt):

 Set:  "Train" or "Test", retaining the 2 groupings of subjects stated in the README
 Activity:  walking, walking_upstairs, walking_downstairs, sitting, standing, laying
-Subject: a number 1 through 30 representing the individual subject volunteers
+Subject: an integer, 1 through 30, representing the individual subject volunteers

-The full list of the variables in the updated data set follow:
+The full list of the variables in the updated dataset (dataset.txt) follows:

  [1] "Set"
  [2] "Activity"